kadavr95/caracal/README.md

 ### Page Margins

 Page margins can be set using the `page_margins` method.
-The method accepts four parameters for controlling the margins of the document.
+The method accepts six parameters for controlling the margins of the document.

-*Margins default to 1.0in for all sides.*
+*Margins default to 1.0in for all sides.
+Header and footer default to 709 twips*

 ```ruby
 docx.page_margins do